ibm-cloud-docs/containers/cs_app_knative.md

 </tbody>
 </table>

-### Forcing the Knative service to re-pull a container image
+### Forcing the Knative service to repull a container image
 {: #knative-repull-image}

-The current implementation of Knative does not provide a standard way to force your Knative `Serving` component to re-pull a container image.
-To re-pull an image from your registry, choose between the following options:
+The current implementation of Knative does not provide a standard way to force your Knative `Serving` component to repull a container image.
+To repull an image from your registry, choose between the following options:

 - **Modify the Knative service `revisionTemplate`**: The `revisionTemplate` of a Knative service is used to create a revision of your Knative service.
-If you modify this revision template and, for example, add the `repullFlag` annotation, Knative must create a new revision for your app.
+If you modify this revision template and for example, add the `repullFlag` annotation, Knative must create a new revision for your app.
 As part of creating the revision, Knative must check for container image updates.
 When you set `imagePullPolicy: Always`, Knative cannot use the image cache in the cluster, but instead must pull the image from your container registry.
    ```
    apiVersion: serving.knative.dev/v1alpha1
    kind: Service